 Take a look at all the options for the exterior of your home.
-Fiber cement siding, wood clapboard, aluminum siding, stucco and a whole host of other popular options are available to achieve the look you want at a price that feels right.
-But with all these possibilities, more homeowner still opt for vinyl siding.
-There are plenty of reasons why:
+Fiber cement siding, wood clapboard, aluminum siding, stucco, and a whole host of other popular options are available to achieve the look you want at a price that feels right.
+But with all these possibilities, more homeowners still opt for vinyl siding.

-Durability – Vinyl siding can last for many decades, and it can withstand high winds, serious rains and the occasional impact without much trouble.
-In fact, some vinyl siding is rated to withstand hurricane force winds and significant hail without suffering major damage.
+Vinyl siding can last for many decades, and it can withstand high winds, serious rains, and the occasional impact without much trouble.
+In fact, some vinyl siding is rated to withstand hurricane-force winds and significant hail without suffering major damage.